A Corneal Ulcer is an open sore that forms in the cornea.

 In severe cases, the corneal ulcer can justify a corneal transplant.
 A corneal transplant involves the surgical removal of corneal tissue and its replacement with donor tissue.

-According to the Mayo Clinic, a corneal transplant is a fairly safe procedure.
-But like any surgical procedure, there are risks.
+According to the Mayo Clinic, a corneal transplant is relatively safe.
+However, like any surgical procedure, there are risks.

 This surgery can cause future health complications such as: